simovilab/databus/HOWTO.md

 ### 2. Create Environment Variables File

-Before starting the environment, you need to create a `.env.local` file at the root of the project.
+Before starting the environment, you need to create a `.env` file at the root of the project.
 This file contains sensitive variables such as secret keys and database credentials.

 > [!IMPORTANT]
-> The `.env.local` file **must not be uploaded** to the repository.
+> The `.env.` file **must not be uploaded** to the repository.
 Request the content from another project collaborator.

-> [!NOTE]
-> The file [`.env.local.example`](.env.example) contains the fields that need to be filled in.

 ### 3. Grant Permissions to Scripts